OKMDashboard

 DashboardRecordResultSet |

-Get the list of the locked records by the user. |
+Get the list of records locked by the user. |

 For example if your query has 1000 results, but you only want to return the first 10, you should use these values: